Skip to main content

 • Watch the Marble Fork freeze and thaw.
 The Hospital Rock pictograph stop has a stretch of river that runs ice-cold and partially frozen — surreal.

 • Sit in a hot tub on a deck while it snows.
-Several of our homes have hot tubs (the Magical River House is the standout) and sitting in 102°F water while snow falls is one of those why-did-no-one-tell-me experiences.
+If your stay has a hot tub, sitting in 102°F water while snow falls is one of those why-did-no-one-tell-me experiences.

 Where to eat in winter